 Before creating a personal account for a user, the IT manager ensures that the data manager has given their approval for access to the different user groups, drives, directories and applications.
 S/he also takes this opportunity to review the group members and their rights.

-Connections from external networks to the “organisation’s” systems must be restricted to a need-only basis.
-On such occasions, this connection is preferably made via VPN.
+Connections from external networks to the organisation’s systems must be restricted to a need-only basis.
+On such occasions, this connection is preferably made via a VPN connection.

-The home screens of the various systems are configured in such a way as to:
+The home screens of the various systems are configured in such a way to: